The 20 most frequently asked questions

 Your primary care provider may refer you to a specialist.
 When a primary care provider believes that you need to see a specialist, they will send the request to Access Dupage for coordination.
-Unfortunately, while we are able to coordinate thousands of referrals each year, in some cases there may be longer than desired waits to see certain types of specialists.
+Unfortunately, while we coordinate thousands of referrals each year, in some cases there may be longer than desired waits to see certain types of specialists.

 My Access DuPage doctor gave me a prescription for a medicine.
 What do I bring to the pharmacy?

 Bring your Access DuPage ID card when filling a prescription at a pharmacy.
 Most pharmacies located in DuPage County accept the Access DuPage card.
-Bring your copayments of $10-$50 per medication, or smaller amounts for generic medications that may be offered through lower cost medication programs at pharmacies like Walmart, Target, K-Mart, and Jewel.
+Bring your copayments of $10-$50 per medication, or smaller amounts for generic medications that may be offered through lower-cost medication programs at pharmacies like Walmart, Target, K-Mart, and Jewel.

 What if I have medications from other doctors?